Should You Memorize Numbers?

 Some Are Less Important

 The driver handbook is also full of numbers concerning penalties, suspension periods, and driver points.
 While these are defined by the statutes in your state and have some importance, they will probably not appear on your DMV test.
-The main reason is that these numbers change over time, and it involves extra work to keep tests and driver handbooks up-to-date at all times.
+The main reason is that these numbers change over time, and it always involves extra work to keep tests and driver handbooks up to date.
 Study them and try to get a rough idea of offenses that are more severe and consequently will result in more severe penalties, suspension periods, and/or driver points.
 You could, as an example, just compare what happens if you run a red light and when you are convicted of drunk driving.

 Other numbers in the driver handbook are drawn from statistics.
 The handbook could tell you how many percent of fatal accidents involves alcohol or the stopping distance when driving at a certain speed.
 Such numbers change over time and are often disputable depending on the research behind them.
-You should know that a LARGE number of fatal accidents involves alcohol and that it takes LONGER to stop a vehicle than most people think, but don’t bother learning the exact number.
+You should know that many fatal accidents involves alcohol and that it takes LONGER to stop a vehicle than most people think, but don’t bother learning the exact number.

 A DMV test question will probably not look like this:

 How many fatal traffic accidents involves alcohol?